gaehlerm/SoftwareEngineering/README.md

 Every time you make a new release you increase the version number.
 - For bug fixes or internal improvements, you increase the trace number.
 This is for all kind of changes the user shouldn’t notice or probably doesn't care about.
 The user should be able to change to a software with a higher or lower trace version without any issues.
 - The minor version number is increased for new features.
 The changes explained so far still backward compatible as they don’t change any existing functionality.
 - The really big disaster starts with major version changes.
 Sometimes this is required.
 And it is dreadful.
 You might think that it’s not so much effort for the customers to change some code.
 "HA!"
 Think again.
-To migrate most of the python 2 code to the major version 3 took about 20 years and only a few years ago the support of python 2 was stopped.
+To migrate most of the python 2 code to the major version 3 took 12 years and only a few years ago the support of python 2 was stopped.
 The transition was pretty much a nightmare because a lot of libraries available were not yet updated.
 Users simply don't have time to update their code to a new major version of your library.
 So if you don't want to lose them, you should make damn sure you don't break the old interface.
 Only increase the major version of your software if it is absolutely required.

 Usually companies support many API versions simultaneously.
 They know their users need time to adapt to the new version.
 And some users will never adapt at all.
 They are forced to support the old API versions for many more years, even though there would be a better API available.